-Our intention is that all Cowley students, irrespective of the background or the challenges they face, have the highest academic aspiration, attend College with outstanding attendance, make excellent progress and achieve high attainment across a broad curriculum.
-It is also our intention that all students are involved in a range of extra-curricular and super-curricular activities and access the incredible offer of enrichment opportunities available.
+Our intention is that all Cowley students, irrespective of the background or the challenges they face, attend College with excellent attendance, make good progress and achieve high attainment across a broad curriculum.
+It is also our intention that all students take part in a range of extracurricular activities and access the incredible offer of enrichment opportunities activities available.

-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve these goals and have aspiration to further their opportunities and career options.
+The focus of our pupil premium strategy is to support disadvantaged pupils to achieve these goals and have high aspiration to further their opportunities and career options.
 We will consider the challenges faced by vulnerable pupils, such as those who are looked after, have a social worker or early help support, and those with caring responsibilities.

 The activities we have outlined in this statement will support students, regardless of whether they are disadvantaged or not.
 Quality first teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit all students.

 The strategy is part of the wider College plan for education recovery, targeting support through the National Tutoring Programme and additional lessons and classes after College, and during school holidays.